15 Sep 2020

-Are you in your final year of an approved program of study to become a Chinese medicine practitioner?
+In your final year of an approved program of study and excited about starting work as a Chinese medicine practitioner?

-Before you can start practicing and using a protected ‘Chinese medicine practitioner’ title, you first must be registered with the Chinese Medicine Board of Australia (the Board).
+Before you can start practising and using a protected ‘Chinese medicine practitioner’ title, you first must be registered with the Chinese Medicine Board of Australia (the Board).

 When you apply for registration, your application is carefully assessed against the Board’s requirements for registration.